 2. Developmental Milestones

 When your baby is learning how to roll, crawl, pull up, cruise, walk, talk, etc. this can disrupt their night sleep (and your baby’s naps, too!).
-This might not be too surprising to you, since you know all too well when you have a lot on your mind, you might have trouble sleeping, too.
+This might not be too surprising to you since you know all too well when you have a lot on your mind, you might have trouble sleeping, too.
 This is particularly true during the 8, 9, or 10 month old sleep regression.

-One key here is to keep your expectations in check, because even when it doesn’t seem like your baby is learning something new doesn’t mean he isn’t.
-There is a lot to learn and you will be amazed just how much they change in a short amount of time.
+One key here is to keep your expectations in check because even when it doesn’t seem like your baby is learning something new doesn’t mean he isn’t.
+There is a lot to learn and you will be amazed at just how much they change in a short amount of time.
 When your baby can learn how to go back to sleep on his own, this night waking can be a lot less disruptive for everyone.
 It doesn’t mean it will necessarily be perfect, but you hearing him wake once a night is a lot different than five times!
 Even better when he can go back to sleep on his own without a tear or your input whatsoever.
 Just because a baby wakes at night doesn’t mean he needs to “need” something.

 Gah!
 Teething.
 It feels like babies teethe for what feels like a constant two years!
 Many people will throw in that they can teethe for a long time before a tooth even pops through, too.
-This makes you feel powerless, because you have to constantly wonder if teeth are trying to pop through or not.
+This makes you feel powerless because you have to constantly wonder if teeth are trying to pop through or not.
 Is he in pain?
 Is this why my baby is waking all night?
 Then there is the “other” side who say teething does not disrupt sleep at all.
 Yeah…right.
 Because all babies are the same, right?
-I can tell you there are plenty of babies who are great sleepers, but wake for a week (or so) due to teething and then go back to sleeping well, so I know teething does affect some babies.
+I can tell you there are plenty of babies who are great sleepers but wake for a week (or so) due to teething and then go back to sleeping well, so I know teething does affect some babies.

 Having a “teething plan” is of utmost importance.
 I tried to be sensitive to my sons during teething, but also had to keep sleep at the top of priorities for everyone’s sakes.
 My second son had a much rougher time with teething than his older brother (who inspired this site) who had more sleep problems, ironically!
 Finding a healthy balance of helping them through teething without creating a bunch of sleep props is the key to getting through the two years (or more) of teething.
 I think part of what got me through was what toddlers can teach you about sleep training.

-This one might seem obvious, but there are some people who are surprised when a 5 month old breastfed baby is still waking at night for a feeding or two, especially if their doctor has told them their baby should not need to eat at night.
+This one might seem obvious, but there are some people who are surprised when a 5-month-old breastfed baby is still waking at night for a feeding or two, especially if their doctor has told them their baby should not need to eat at night.
 Keep in mind that to go all night without eating means going 12-13 hours without a feeding, since babies need a lot of sleep.
 Make sure you read about night feedings and when to night wean.

 5. Being Human